 The Indian Air Force (IAF) assigned its first Rafale aircraft to the No. 17 ‘Golden Arrows’ Squadron, which the IAF deployed at Ambala Air Force Station in Haryana, a state in northern India.
 The IAF is expected to station its second Rafale unit in West Bengal at Hasimara Air Force Station.
 Collectively, the IAF is staging its two Rafale units to cover India’s north/northwest and east/northeast sectors.

-Though the scope of this Rafale contract is not as expansive as IAF’s original Medium Multi-Role Combat Aircraft (MMRCA) tender, it still a significant program in its own right.
+Though the scope of this Rafale contract is not as expansive as IAF’s original Medium Multi-Role Combat Aircraft (MMRCA) tender, it is still a significant program in its own right.
 Not only does the Rafale introduce a credible – if not qualitatively leading air warfare solution – to South Asia, but it also incorporates several tangible benefits to India’s economy, defence industry, and defence research and development (R&D).

 Dassault partnered with Reliance Group to implement the bulk of the Rafale program’s offset package.
 In addition, Dassault has a chance at securing follow-on orders in India.
 The IAF is looking to acquire another 114 medium-weight multi-role fighters, while the Indian Navy is seeking a new carrier-borne platform.
 In other words, the Rafale is well positioned to form a sizable portion of India’s fighter fleets.